andre-d/organic/README.md

         SET B, $- ; References the previous relative label, before ADD A, B
     $:
         SET C, B
+        SET PC, $ ; $ alone references the current address.
+This is an infinite loop.

 Please note that relative addressing is different than the "$" constant, which refers to the address of the current line.